milesgranger/flaco/README.md

 > How does this compare with [connectorx](https://github.com/sfu-db/connector-x)?

-Connectorx is an _exceptionally_ impressive library.
+Connectorx is an _exceptionally_ impressive library, and more mature than flaco.
 They have much wider support for a range of data sources, while flaco only supports postgres for now.

 Performance wise, benchmarking seems to indicate flaco is more performant in most (all?) datatypes aside from temporal types (datetime, date, time), where Connectorx seems to